loganmhb/cliodb/README.md

-# logos
+# cliodb

-Logos is a relational, non-SQL database patterned after Datomic.
+ClioDB is a relational, non-SQL database patterned after Datomic.
 Key features:

 1. Records are stored as immutable, append-only triples of (entity, attribute, value), stored in covering indexes in a pluggable key-value